aws-amplify/aws-sdk-ios/README.md

 * **BFTask support** - With native BFTask support in the AWS SDK for iOS, you can chain async requests instead of nesting them.
 This makes the logic cleaner while keeping the code more readable.
 * **Conforming Objective-C recommendations** - The AWS SDK for iOS conforms to Objective-C best practices.
 The SDK returns NSErrors instead of throwing exceptions. iOS developers will now feel at home when using the AWS Mobile SDK.
 * **Official CocoaPods support** - Including the AWS SDK for iOS in your project is now easier than ever.
 You just need to add `pod 'AWS<#ServiceName#>'` to your Podfile.
+* **Amazon Machine Learning** - Amazon Machine Learning is a service that makes it easy for developers of all skill levels to use machine learning technology.
+This release adds Amazon Machine Learning support into AWS Mobile SDK for iOS.
+You can use the mobile SDK to retrieve Amazon ML model metadata, including the real-time endpoint URL, and to request real-time predictions from Amazon ML.
+To learn more about Amazon ML, visit [http://aws.amazon.com/machine-learning](http://aws.amazon.com/machine-learning).

 ##Setting Up